top of page

 Cactus, grasses, rocks and trees

 On our last day in Sedona, we cleaned up and checked out of the Airbnb around 10am with plenty of time to fit in another sightseeing opportunity.
 The consensus was to head over to Montezuma Castle National Monument, 25 miles south of Sedona and conveniently on our way back to Phoenix.
-A prehistoric cliff dwelling, dating back to 1050 AD which boggles the mind with the shear ingenuity of what we'd consider an apartment complex.
+A prehistoric cliff dwelling, dating back to 1050 AD which boggles the mind with the sheer ingenuity of what we'd consider an apartment complex.
 Only accessible by ladders, the structure was "safely" hidden within the limestone to protect from heat, floods and enemies.
-Today, you cannot make the climb because of preservation purposes but one still gets the poignance from a distance.
+Today, you cannot make the climb due to preservation purposes but one still gets the poignance from a distance.
 The visitor's center is full of history and information, along with a nice gift shop.
 I'd wager it's well worth a stop to further enrich everyone's appreciation of the past.

 Preserved cliff dwelling called Montezuma Castle in Arizona